Giuliopime/Todo-Reminder/README.md

 ## Disclaimer
 The VPS I have at the moment is already used for some other personal projects and it isn't powerful enough to also host Todo & Reminder.
 In case you are experienced in hosting Discord Bots you can self-host it (the bot requires mongoDB and Redis), but I won't provide any sort of assistance for that.
+So, for the time being, the bot will stay offline.

 ## Useful links